-In the last few weeks, people aged 18-64 years have accounted for 40% of daily Covid admissions to hospital.
 Although the risk is higher with age and co-morbidities, anyone can catch the virus at any age.
 Covid can cause long-term complications and death.

 The JCVI has issued new guidance around offering the Astra Zeneca vaccine to certain age groups.

 For those in this age group who have had already their first dose of the Oxford/AstraZeneca vaccine and had no adverse reactions, they should still come forward for their second dose when invited.

 This condition can also occur naturally, and clotting problems are a common complication of COVID-19 infection.

 Two in three people can have the virus but not show any symptoms and can unknowingly pass it onto others.